Martin is one of Australia’s most experienced Directors of Photography with over 30 movies to his credit.

 Many AFI/AACTA and ACS awards and nominations have followed in their wake: Children of the Revolution, On the Beach, The Sound of One hand Clapping, Blackrock, The Broken Shore, Swimming Upstream, Operation Buffalo.

-Martin’s most recent television credits include being the Director of Photography on NBC / Fierce Baby Productions’ 2021 comedy series Young Rock, which was nominated for Best Comedy Series at the Hollywood Critic’s Awards, with Martin shooting the second season airing in 2022.
+Martin’s most recent television credits include being the Director of Photography on all three seasons of NBC / Fierce Baby Productions’ comedy series Young Rock, which was nominated for Best Comedy Series at the Hollywood Critic’s Awards in 2021.
 Martin shot the 2022 ABC series Troppo for EQ and Beyond Entertainment, based on the bestselling Candice Fox novel Crimson Lake.
 Martin also worked on Jungle Entertainment’s Wakefield (Dir: Jocelyn Moorhouse and Kim Mordaunt) and Porchlight Film’s Operation Buffalo (Dir: Peter Duncan), both commissioned by the ABC, along with Banished for BBC2 and Difficult People for Hulu.

 His documentary credits include the recent Revelation (Dir: Niall Fulton- ABC) and Blind Ambition (Dir: Robert Coe and Warwick Ross).